 Your cluttered Google Drive of endless academic papers shows you are nothing short of used to writing them.
 However, a good scholarship essay differs from an academic essay because the focus is now on you.
 No matter what, you will want to stick to those essay-writing skills that you have honed over time.
 A good essay will always maintain these three principles:

-• You will want to grab the attention of your reader right away.
+- You will want to grab your reader's attention right away.
 For example, you could use imagery to depict a particular time in your life or situation.

-• You will likely have a 300-word limit, so outline your major points ahead of time and avoid run-on sentences.
-Keep it simple by making sure your writing is uncomplicated and understandable.
+- You will likely have a 300-word limit, so outline your major points ahead of time and avoid run-on sentences.
+Keep it simple by ensuring your writing is clear and easy to understand.

 Stick to the script.

 Oftentimes, we can overthink the prompt and get lost in our writing.
 You will want to be well acquainted with the essay topic.
-Make sure you are sticking to the task at hand by tying in your story with what the scholarship organization is expecting.
+Make sure you stay focused on the task at hand by tying your story to what the scholarship organization expects.
 We wouldn’t want the audience to be led astray and confused.

 “Show, don’t tell.”

 A scholarship essay is the ideal time for a humble brag.
 All your work towards academics, sports, jobs, clubs, and more can be highlighted here.
 One thing you will want to avoid, though, is telling the audience and not showing.
 You can say, “I am passionate about cooking,” or “I am awesome at lacrosse,” but that’s not saying much for your audience.
 Paint them a picture about how you have come to love that hobby or a specific event that was pivotal to you.
-Emphasize certain details so that you can evoke emotion from your reader.
+Emphasize certain details to evoke emotion in your reader.

 Know your audience.